← All posts

 What it does well

-- Detailed printed reports.
-Cut diagrams, parts lists, materials lists, costs - all formatted for shop printing.
+• Print-ready reports - diagrams, parts and materials lists, costs - laid out for the shop printer.

 Where it falls short vs MaxCut